30-Year-Old First Baseman – Free Agent

 Yonder Alonso Contract Information:

-Agreed to a one-year, $1.65 million contract with the Padres in January of 2015, avoiding arbitration.
+Agreed to a one-year, $4 million deal with the A's in December of 2016, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Yonder Alonso – simply subscribe now.